zebluim/I2GDS2024/README.md

    - 0 points: Incorrect or absent technical information.

-4. Visuals and Examples (5 points): score:
+4. Visuals and Examples (5 points):

    - 5 points: Clear and relevant visuals (e.g., diagrams, flowcharts) and code examples that illustrate key points.
 Text is easy to read, with proper use of formatting (bold, italics, code blocks) to enhance understanding.